Welcome to Paradise: the Bay Area’s Green Day history, complete

 'It doesn’t make a lot of sense, but that’s what I love about it.
 When people see it, it’s going to be my wildest dream.' - Billie Joe Armstrong, 2009

 At the show, Claudia passed a rat plush to Billie, since it’s the Year of the Rat.
-Then she lost him.
+Then she lost it.
 A homeless man with blankets walked by.
 My mum, squinting at his bag, said ‘that man has a rat plush.’
 I turned.
 ‘It’s Claudia’s rat!’
 So anyway, he’s enjoying a new life in Berkeley right now.

 We got the bus to the Ivy Room in Albany.
 The Coverups, a ‘cover band that doesn't take requests’ – including Billie Joe, Mike, Jason White, Pinhead Gunpowder bassist Bill Schneider and audio engineer Chris Dugan – played their ever first show there.